chinarocklyrics/chinarocklyrics.github.io/index.md

 You can easily set the site created by the template to be published on [GitHub Pages] – the [template README] file explains how to do that, along with other details.

 If [Jekyll] is installed on your computer, you can also build and preview the created site *locally*.
-This lets you test changes before committing them, and avoids waiting for GitHub Pages.[^2] And you will be able to deploy your local build to a different platform than GitHub Pages.
+This lets you test changes before committing them, and avoids waiting for GitHub Pages.
+And you will be able to deploy your local build to a different platform than GitHub Pages.

 More specifically, the created site: